enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 ---------------------------------------------------
 3. Intermediate Packages
 Nothing hurts like spending too many hours on an article that gets too little engagement.

-As you're writing your 1st drafts, publish some of its key ideas and gauge how your audience reacts.
+Solution: While writing your 1st drafts, share its key ideas online and gauge how your audience reacts.
 If they do good.
 Make them more appealing.
-If not, rewrite them and test them again.
+If not, rewrite and test them again.

-Solution: make little bets.
-Publish  small excrepts and gauge how your audience reacts.
- Then make the ideas that get a lot of reactions even more convincing and rewrite the others.
 ---------------------------------------------------
 After doing it for sometimes, two things will happen:
 1. you'll publish more consistently to your audience (with less work)